hbyunzai/yelon/docs/architecture.en-US.md

 Business module, all your business code will be here.

-**src/app/shared/shared.module.ts**
+**src/app/shared/index.ts**

-The shared module means that some third-party modules, custom components, and custom instructions that you need to use for the entire business module should exist here.
+A collection of some frequently shared components, The means that some third-party modules, custom components, and custom instructions that you need to use for the entire business module should exist here.
 In addition, for @yelon & NG-ZORRO, two shared secondary module imports, `shared-yelon.module.ts` and` shared-zorro.module.ts`.

-**src/app/global-config.module.ts**
+**src/app/app.config.ts**

-Global configuration for @yelon & NG-ZORRO.
+Global configuration for project.

 **src/environments**